MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper Info :

 Focused on UV measurements of many silicate species.
 Got a sample of enstatite from a supplier in India that was originally in Huffman & Stamp (1971) (https://ui.adsabs.harvard.edu/abs/1971NPhS..229...45H/abstract).
-Their samples was natural, brown enstatite which means it was probably crystalline.
+Their samples was natural, brown enstatite which means it was probably crystalline, but no polarization was mentioned.

 Measured the thickness, transmission, and reflection to get refractive indices.